TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 You continue with your work from the previous assignment.
 See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment7` branch from your previous work.

+#### Initial Test Project

+Import the `MiniJava-tests-types` projects into Eclipse if you have not already done so:

+1. right-click into the Package Explorer
+2. select **Import...** from the context menu
+3. choose **General/Existing Projects into Workspace** from the list
+4. select the project to import
+5. press the **Finish** button

 ### Testing Types of Expressions

 In test cases for type analysis, you write syntactically correct programs and mark expressions with inner square bracket blocks.
-You can then specify the expected type of the marked expression in a `run`-`to` clause.
+You can then specify the expected type of the marked expression in a `run x to y` clause.
 For example, the following two test cases require an integer literal to be of type `Int()` and a variable reference to be of its declared type `Bool()`: